linode/manager/CODE_CONVENTIONS.md

 the "raw" component (`export const Component...`) as well as the "wrapped" component (`export default React.memo(Component)`).
 This is often helpful for testing, when you don't want to test the containers, wrappers, HOCs, or whatever that the base component is using.

-When using the component in the app, use the default export:
+When using the component in the app, import the default export:

 ```js
 import Component from "./src/Component";